your adventure in

 LIB 1600Introduction to College Level Research1

-U.S. Diversity from approved list3
+U.S. Cultures and Communities (formerly U.S. Diversity) from approved list3

 International Perspectives from approved list (Met by SOC 3480)3